chromakey/django-sf-example/README.md

 # django-sf-example
-Example from my 9-21-15 presentation on django-salesforce
+Example from my October 20, 2016 presentation on django-salesforce at Plone Conf 2016.